 Edward J. ‘Ted’ Miller

-- Vessel and structure collisions, fires, sinking and machinery and equipment breakdown and damages, including tankers, chemical carriers offshore construction vessels, dive support vessels, drilling units, barges and supply vessels.
+- Vessel and structure collisions, fires, sinking and machinery and equipment breakdown and damages, including tankers, chemical carriers offshore construction vessels, dive support vessels, drilling units, barges, supply vessels and mega yachts.

 - Offshore and Onshore Major Windstorm, flooding and catastrophe losses since 2004.

 - Subsea LNG port construction damages and various subsea component, pipeline, umbilical and system failures and reconstruction operations.

 - FPSO operating and construction and turbine equipment losses Offshore Brazil.
 Gulf of Mexico Ultra Deepwater FPSO riser construction losses.

 - Floating and fixed production platform construction and operational losses including TLP, tethered and compliant tower systems, subsequent Salvage/Wreck Removal operations.